Netlabbuilder/Ansible_notes/Arista Networks/Lab1 Spine Leaf Layer3 Underlay/README.md

 Lab 1 is the first lab of ***Network Automation with Ansible*** lab series on Arista Networks.

-Lab 1 covers the following configurations of Layer 3 Spine Leaf network:
+Lab 1 covers the following tasks which are applied on Arista nodes of Spine Leaf Layer3 Underlay network:
+ - Checks:
+   - Display name values defined in YAML-format inventory file.
+These name values can be different than the actual hostnames configured on Arista nodes.
+ - Configurations:
    - `banner login` and `banner motd`

 ## Requirements
 - **Control node**